mosip/documentation/docs/id-lifecycle-management.md

 ## Overview

 Identity Lifecycle Management refers to the **process of issuing and managing user identities** in a given system.
 An individual can visit a registration centre to get a new ID or update their ID details.
-A registration officer would typically capture the individual’s demographic (name, date of birth, gender, etc.) and biometric (face, iris, fingerprint image) details.
+A registration officer would typically capture the individual’s demographic (name, date of birth, gender, etc.) and biometric (face, iris, and fingerprint image) details.

 The various life cycle events are briefly explained below:

 * New ID issuance (for adults and infants)
-* ID data update/update individual’s information
+* ID data update or update individual’s information
-* De-activate/re-activate individual’s ID
+* De-activate or re-activate the individual’s ID
 * Lost ID
 * Correction process